MegaTlash/Koomba/README.md

 # Koomba
+An online clothing store developed in VueJs and NodeJs.

 ## Installation
 To install the node modules, you need to move into both the **FrontEnd** and **BackEnd** folders and run the command: